PacLII [Home] [Databases] [WorldLII] [Search] [Feedback] [Report an error] [F.A.Q.]

 and the lessee has failed to remedy the breach within a reasonable time thereafter, if it is capable of remedy, and to make reasonable compensation in money if so required.

-46. (1) A lessee or other person upon whom a notice has been served under section 45, or against whom the lessor is proceeding, by reference to the Referee or by re-entry, to enforce his right of forfeiture, may apply to the Referee for relief; and the Referee may grant or refuse relief, as the Referee having regard to the proceedings and the conduct of the parties and the circumstances of the case, thinks fit, and, if he grants relief, may grant it on such terms as he thinks fit.
+(1) A lessee or other person upon whom a notice has been served under section 45, or against whom the lessor is proceeding, by reference to the Valuer-General or by re-entry, to enforce his right of forfeiture, may apply to the Valuer-General for relief; and the Valuer-General may grant or refuse relief, as the Valuer-General having regard to the proceedings and the conduct of the parties and the circumstances of the case, thinks fit, and, if he grants relief, may grant it on such terms as he thinks fit.

 Provided that nothing in this subsection shall apply in the case of a forfeiture arising from a breach to which the sublessee is a party, or from the breach of an express agreement or condition against subleasing, parting with the possession of or disposing of the land leased.